Zesen Liu (刘泽森)

 I am a first year Ph.D. student at CSE Department, HKUST, supervised by Prof. Dongdong She.
 Before coming to HKUST, I earned my bachelor’s degree at Xidian University.

-My research focuses on the security of LLM-powered systems in realistic deployments.
-I study how these systems fail under adversaries and how to evaluate and secure these systems at deployment level—threat models.
+My research focuses on agentic AI systems in realistic deployments.
+I study how these systems use tools, memory, and long-context workflows, and how to evaluate their reliability and security in interactive environments.

-Currently, I am investigating the security of prompt compression in long-context, agentic systems.
+Currently, I am investigating prompt compression in long-context, agentic systems.

 Previously, I worked with Prof. Xinlei He and Prof. Tianshuo Cong to study the watermark for LLM.